Priscilla Rattazzi: Personal life

 Priscilla Rattazzi was born in Rome, Italy.
-Her father was Count Urbano Rattazzi Jr. (1918–2012), the great-grandson of two-time Prime Minister of Italy Urbano Rattazzi of the Historical Left and her mother was Countess Susanna Rattazzi (née Agnelli), sister of Fiat chairman Gianni Agnelli and daughter of Edoardo Agnelli and Virginia Bourbon del Monte (daughter of Carlo Bourbon del Monte, Prince di San Faustino).
-Through her father she is the great-great-granddaughter of Marie Bonaparte-Wyse, a granddaughter of Lucien Bonaparte (making her Emperor Napoleon I's great-niece) by his second wife.
+Her father was Count Urbano Rattazzi Jr. (1918–2012), the great-grandson of two-time Prime Minister of Italy Urbano Rattazzi of the Historical Left, and her mother was Countess Susanna Rattazzi (née Agnelli), sister of Fiat chairman Gianni Agnelli and daughter of Edoardo Agnelli and Virginia Bourbon del Monte (daughter of Carlo Bourbon del Monte, Prince di San Faustino).
+Through her father, she is the great-great-granddaughter of Marie Bonaparte-Wyse, a granddaughter of Lucien Bonaparte (making her Emperor Napoleon I's great-niece) by his second wife.

 Rattazzi came to the United States in the early seventies.
 She studied photography at Sarah Lawrence College and completed her graduation in 1977.
 She was featured in Richard Avedon’s “Avedon: Photographs 1947-1977 along with her aunt Marella Agnelli, models Dovima and Suzy Parker, and actresses Sophia Loren, Brigitte Bardot and Elizabeth Taylor.
 Rattazzi has been married three times; first to film producer Alex Ponti (m.1980; annul.1982) then to German investment banker Claus Moehlmann (m.
 1984; div.1990) and to education entrepreneur Chris Whittle (m.1990; div.2022).
 She is the mother of three children, Maximilian Moehlmann, Andrea Whittle and Sasha Whittle.

 Career

-Rattazzi worked as assistant to photographer Hiro from 1977 to 1978, then became a fashion and portrait photographer in New York throughout the 1980’s.
+Rattazzi worked as an assistant to photographer Hiro from 1977 to 1978, then became a fashion and portrait photographer in New York throughout the 1980’s.
 Her photographs were published in Brides, Self, Redbook, New York and The New York Times Magazine.
 In Italy, her work appeared in Vogue Italia, Donna and Amica.
 Rattazzi has authored five books and one limited-edition portfolio.
 She has been the recipient of ten one-woman gallery exhibitions, and one museum show.
-Her latest show: HOODOOLAND (Staley-Wise gallery 2020) was featured in The New York Times, as well as in Town & Country, AirMail and La Repubblica.
+Her latest show, HOODOOLAND (Staley-Wise gallery 2020), was featured in The New York Times, as well as in Town & Country, AirMail and La Repubblica.
 In January 2022, Rattazzi was an invited speaker at The Society of The Four Arts in Palm Beach, Florida.

 In July 2023, Rattazzi's photographs of three Linden trees on her property in East Hampton were featured in an exhibition at the Peter Marino Art Foundation in Southampton, N.Y.
 The photographs formed the basis of her latest book, Three Lindens.